swhitefi/Comparative_Genomics/day1_afternoon/README.md

 ```

 Open Rush_KPC_266__raw_vcf_stats and check the number of snps and indels called for this sample.
+You can get the same kind of statistics for your final filtered vcf.

 iii.
 Qualimap report of BAM coverage:

 Qualimap outputs a very imformative reports about the alignments and coverage across the entire genome.
-Let create one for our samples.
-The below command call bamqc utility of qualimap and generates a report in pdf format.
+Let create one for our sample.
+The below command calls bamqc utility of qualimap and generates a report in pdf format.

 ```
 qualimap bamqc -bam Rush_KPC_266__aln_sort.bam -outdir ./ -outfile Rush_KPC_266__report.pdf -outformat pdf